MemoryPenguin/RbxIngot/Documentation/Source/Support/UDim4.md

 # UDim4
 The UDim4 type describes a position where each axis is described by a UDim2.
 This means that you can position something on the X axis based on the parent's Y size, for instance.
-UDim4 is contained within folder `Utility` of Ingot.
+UDim4 is contained within the `Utility` folder of Ingot.

 Consider this example: a dynamically resizing container on both axes with an icon that stays as tall as its parent (and as wide as it is tall) via [SizeConstraint](http://wiki.roblox.com/index.php?title=API:Class/GuiObject/SizeConstraint).
 If you want to put something to the right of that icon, you cannot guarantee that it will remain to the right - the icon might overlap it on some aspect ratios.
 UDim4 can solve this.